OctopusDeploy/docs/docs/deployment-targets/cloud-regions.md

 >
 >
 >
-> Now when you deploy OctoFX you can create a [rolling deployment](/docs/home/patterns/rolling-deployments.md) targeting these regions one at a time, or in parallel.
+> Now when you deploy OctoFX you can create aÂ [rolling deployment](/docs/home/patterns/rolling-deployments.md) targeting these regions one at a time, or in parallel.

 :::success